2p4b/signal/guides/process.md

 An Process is a long running Saga that syncronizes aggregate states.
 Processes in turn do have their own state.
-Process performs syncronization by listerning to event, firing actions, dispatching commands
+Process performs syncronization by listerning to event, dispatching commands

 **Yes Each Saga is just a state machine**